 Planning, Organizing and Executing a Fashion Photo Shoot

 Hi guys!
 My name is Micaela.
 I live in the San Francisco Bay Area and I run Drifter & the Gypsy blog as well as my fashion photography website, micaelahoo.com.
 My passion for photography was actually born out of my blog (I was constantly inspired by the photography I would come across when gathering content for my blog posts).
 Aside from one basic entry-level photography class, I am entirely self-taught.
 I’m excited to walk you through process I go through when planning, organizing and executing a fashion photo shoot.
+The first step is coming up with a concept.
+I ask myself, “What is the general mood I’m trying to convey?/What inspired this shoot?”
+Usually I’m inspired by song lyrics, books and movies.
+From there I brainstorm a few keywords that embody the mood of my shoot.
+Then using those keywords I brainstormed, I search for some images to create a mood board.
+A mood board is essentially a collage of images that all match in style and creates the aesthetic you are trying to achieve.

 After I create a mood board, I pitch my idea (via email) to some people I’d like to be part of my photo shoot team.
 My team consists of a makeup artist, a hairstylist, a wardrobe stylist, and (of course) a model.
 It usually takes a few tries (and emails) until I piece together enough people that are interested in the shoot and available on the date that I had in mind.
 When choosing a model, I usually browse through the websites of agencies in my area and choose a few of my favorite models.
 I then email the model agent (their contact info can usually be found on their website) with my concept, accompanying mood board, shoot date, location, and team; I include as much info as possible to give them a detailed understanding of how I envision this shoot.